nais/doc/docs/security/auth/idporten/sidecar.md

 ---
-description: Automatic authentication, token validation, and login/logout for ID-Porten
+description: Reverse-proxy that handles automatic authentication and login/logout flows for ID-porten.
 ---

 # ID-porten sidecar